-The proposed algorithm (see Algorithm 1) runs in two steps: First, it performs the conduit splitting, using the "constant length splitting" strategy presented in Section 5 to convert all open conduits into closed ones.
+The proposed algorithm (see Algorithm 1) runs in two steps: First, it performs the conduit splitting, using the heuristic presented in Section 2.2 to convert all open conduits into closed ones.
 In the second step, it iterates through the list of cables, inserting them cables into the panel in descending order of cost, routing them through the shortest path, and decrementing the available space according to the cross-section area of the cable (this last process is called graph shrinking).

-The cost minimization comes from the sorting, by inserting first the most expensive cables and giving them the shortest routes.
+The cost minimization comes from the sorting.
+By inserting first the most expensive cables, the algorithm tries to avoid the saturation, giving them the shortest routes.
 The cheaper cables are routed later, getting increasingly worst routes due to conduit saturation.

 The algorithm works with permutations to satisfy the saturation of cables in a specific conduit.
-This process is similar to the backtracking process available in languages as Prolog [8,9].
+This process is similar to the backtracking process available in languages as Prolog [5].
 If, due to route saturation, a cable cannot be inserted, the current solution is discarded, the list of cables is permuted and the process begins again.
 If no permutation yields success, the problem is said to be non-feasible.